nwils000/my-pseudocode/README.md

 - Landing:
   - Upon ground contact, extend knees to absorb impact.
   - Use arms for balance upon landing to prevent falls.
+  - IF landed:
+    - Complete activity.
+  - ELSE:
+    - Go back to first instruction.